QCaudron/repeater_roundabout/index.md

 **The Repeater Roundabout will be held during the weekend of November 23rd and 24th.**

-> This page was last updated on Monday November 18 at 06:06.
+> This page was last updated on Tuesday November 19 at 15:02.

 ---